hedleysmith/rocketcss/README.md

 Rocket CSS
 ----------

-A decoupled library of CSS components written using Sass.
+[Rocket CSS](https://github.com/hedleysmith/rocketcss) is a decoupled library of CSS components written using Sass.

 Components are provided with some styling and configuration options but are designed to be used as a starting point in a custom design system.